amd/ryzen-ai-documentation/docs/vai_quant/tf2.rst

 Enabling Quantization
 *********************

 Ensure that the Vitis AI Quantizer for TensorFlow is correctly installed.
-For more information, see the :ref:`installation instructions <install-pt-tf>`.
+For more information, see :ref:`installation instructions <install-pt-tf>`.

 To enable the Vitis AI Quantizer for TensorFlow, activate the conda environment in the Vitis AI Pytorch TensorFlow 2 container: